 All applicants to this program are admitted for the fall semester only.
 The application deadlines are:

-- August 15 for admission to the fall semester of the following year
+- September 15 for the following fall semester

-- International students: August 15 for admission to the fall semester of the following year (see additional requirements below)
+- International students: September 15 for the following fall semester

 To be considered for graduate admission, applicants must submit all Graduate Application Requirements and additional department requirements by the published application deadlines:

 - Two School of Nursing Supplemental Application forms: one for the School of Nursing and one for the Nurse Anesthesia program

 The two recommendations must be from healthcare professionals (prefer letters from nurses in leadership/education) who are able to attest to the applicant’s nursing skills and/or abilities.
 Program applicants must have one recommendation from their current nurse manager.